Local Development Workflow

 Localhost HTTP Servers

-If your server runs as an HTTP service locally:
+If your server runs as an HTTP service locally, configure the server transport in bellwether.yaml:

 Development Workflow